Layer Processing Unit (LPU)

 Deep Learning based systems in mobile applications is a rapidly growing area of application, especially for driving and safety related tasks in transportation and industry.
 The future of Artificial Intelligence and neural network based systems is neither CPU nor GPU or TPU, but a completely new AI chip architecture.
 The solution is called LPU – “Layer Processing Unit“, representing a paradigm shift in the hardware and software structure of neural networks, which European technology leader EYYES is already bringing to market in its products.

-This AI accelerator boosts both parallel computing operations and processing speed, while data throughput is maximized.
-That enables the implementation of particularly powerful, energy-efficient systems.
+With a multiplication of parallel computing operations, the processing speed and data throughput are maximized.
+This enables the implementation of particularly powerful, energy-efficient systems.

 How the new LPU works